Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

-Now, the numerator in the right-hand side is estimated by \cref{eq:reverse-willmore}, while, as far as the denominator is concerned, recall that the evolution forces the area $\abs{\partial \Omega_t}$ to equal $\mathrm{e}^t$ times a constant.
-This is due to \cref{eq:exponential_growth} (see \cite[Lemma 1.6]{huisken_inversemeancurvatureflow_2001} for the computation in the setting of weak solutions).
-By the asymptotic behaviour at the pole pointed out above, the constant is in fact $4\pi$, the area of the round unit $2$-sphere, so that
+Now, the numerator at the right-hand side is estimated by inequality \cref{eq:reverse-willmore}, while, as far as the denominator is concerned, we recall that the evolution forces the area $\abs{\partial \Omega_t}$ to be $\mathrm{e}^t$ times a constant.
+This is due to formula \cref{eq:exponential_growth} (see \cite[Lemma 1.6]{huisken_inversemeancurvatureflow_2001} for the computation in the setting of weak solutions).
+By the asymptotic behaviour at the ``pole" pointed out above, the constant is in fact $4\pi$, that is the area of the round unit $2$-sphere, so